dS/CFT Correspondence from a Defect Operator: Introduction

 To reproduce the correct real scalar two-point function \cite{Bousso:2001mw,Ishibashi:1988kg,Nakayama:2015mva,Bhowmick:2019nso}, it becomes necessary to {\it modify} the inner-product structure of the bulk local state space \cite{Ishibashi:1988kg}.
 This requires introducing a biorthogonal basis of eigenstates \cite{Doi:2024nty}.
 The need for such a modification already follows from the dS bulk isometry group, which signals both the alteration of the inner product and the {\it loss} of conventional hermiticity.
 By incorporating parity ($P$) and time-reversal ($T$) operations as part of the adjoint structure for bulk local states, one is naturally led to define a {\it global} defect operator $G_D$ acting on the vector space $\mathcal{H}$, characterized by the involutive property \bea G_D^2 = 1. \eea Consequently, the dS/CFT correspondence can be formulated in the language of {\it non-Hermitian} quantum theory \cite{Bender:1998ke,Bender:2002vv,Mostafazadeh:2001jk,Mostafazadeh:2001nr,Mostafazadeh:2002id,Mostafazadeh:2002maq} and in terms of {\it defect} operators. \\

 We have another kind of defect operator, the {\it local} defect operator, which resides on a $p$-dimensional submanifold, exhibits a remarkably universal structure governing how broken internal symmetries imprint themselves on local defect observables.
 Ward-identity analyses show that CFT correlators obey integral relations \cite{Drukker:2022pxk} connecting {\it higher}-point correlators to {\it lower}-point data, enabling powerful nonperturbative constraints across diverse models \cite{Belton:2025ief} and informing perturbative studies of O($N$) line defects \cite{Belton:2025ief,Girault:2025kzt}.
 Complementary geometric paradigms elucidate these relationships as reflections of a defect conformal manifold, within which the Zamolodchikov metric and curvature are intricately encoded in the two- and four-point functions of precisely marginal defect operators \cite{Drukker:2022pxk,Barrat:2021tpn,Cavaglia:2022qpg}.
-Analytic bootstrap techniques further demonstrate that such integral identities sharpen operator unmixing and constrain anomalous dimensions in local defect spectra \cite{Belton:2025hbu}.
-At the same time, nonlinear realizations of ambient conformal symmetry generate additional infinite towers of integrated constraints on local defect correlators \cite{Gabai:2025zcs,Kong:2025sbk}. \\
+Analytic bootstrap techniques further demonstrate that such integral identities sharpen operator unmixing and constrain anomalous dimensions in local defect spectra \cite{Belton:2025hbu}. \\